 Electric car boom spurs investor scramble for cobalt

-Excavators and drillers at work in an open pit at Tenke Fungurume, a copper and cobalt mine northwest of Lubumbashi, Democratic Republic of the Congo, January 29, 2013.
-An electric car charging sign is seen at a PTT Pcl's commercial EV charging station in Bangkok, Thailand, August 15, 2016.
+A file photo from 2013 shows excavators and drillers at work in an open pit at Tenke Fungurume, a copper and cobalt mine northwest of Lubumbashi, Democratic Republic of the Congo.
+Investors are buying up physical cobalt anticipating that shortages of the metal, a key component of lithium-ion batteries used in electrical cars, will spur prices to their highest levels since the 2008 financial crisis.

 Discussions